 We provide accredited continuing professional education for physicians, physician assistants, nurses, and pharmacists regarding the potential uses of medicinal cannabis.
 Many states, including Pennsylvania, require healthcare professionals to receive such education before recommending medicinal cannabis products or addressing patient needs in a registered dispensing facility.

-Play the video above to learn about the Pennsylvania Department of Health-approved, Jefferson-accredited 4-hour continuing education course for PA health professionals.
-Register here to take the course.
+Pennsylvania Department of Health-approved, Jefferson-accredited 4 hour continuing education course for PA health professionals (DoH/CE)

 The DoH/CE Credit activity is a 4-hour set of 7 modules that fulfills the Pennsylvania Department of Health’s training requirement for physicians who wish to recommend medicinal cannabis to patients, and for physicians, physician assistants, pharmacists, and nurse practitioners who wish to work in Pennsylvania dispensaries.